 Before Intel Labs Seattle, Sunny worked in Silicon Valley on Web design and usability.
 As a co-founder of Propel, she recruited and led their user experience team to develop e-commerce storefronts and tools for merchandising, customer support, and site administration.
 Sunny was also a usability specialist at Infoseek and Go.com where she worked on search, email, chat, message boards, registration, personalization, and the properties espn.com, abcnews.com, and mrshowbiz.com.

-Sunny received her Ph.D. in Information Science from the University of Washington's Information School.
-She is an Affiliate Assistant Professor in UW's Human Centered Design & Engineering Department and Information School.
-Sunny is also a member of DUB.
-She recently joined the Editorial Board of IEEE Pervasive Computing and became a Certified Information Privacy Professional (US).
+Sunny received her Ph.D. in Information Science from the University of Washington's Information School where she is also an Affiliate Assistant Professor.
+Sunny is a member of DUB and is on the Editorial Board of IEEE Pervasive Computing.
+She became a Certified Information Privacy Professional (US) in 2013.